-Temple University's Main Campus, Health Sciences, and Ambler campuses have Code Blue Emergency phones.
+Temple University's Main, Health Sciences Center, and Ambler campuses have Code Blue Emergency phones.
 There are approximately 90 phones spread throughout these Temple University campuses.
 In case of an emergency, press the red button; this will activate the system causing bright blue strobe flashes and a call will go directly to Temple Police.

-Designated first aid responders for Temple University's Main Campus, Health Sciences, and Ambler campuses include the following individuals: Temple Police officers, security personnel, fire marshals, and Temple University Emergency Medical Services.
+Designated first aid responders for Temple University's Main, Health Sciences Center, and Ambler campuses may include the following individuals: Temple Police officers, security personnel, fire marshals, and Temple University Emergency Medical Services.

-Temple's Podiatry and Center City campuses' first responders will be the City of Philadelphia's Police and Fire Departments.
+First responders for Temple's Podiatry and Center City campuses, and TASB will be the City of Philadelphia's Police and Fire Departments.

-Emergencies occurring at the Fort Washington or Harrisburg campuses, TASB, or off-campus should be reported to local law enforcement at 9-1-1.
+Emergencies occurring at the Fort Washington or Harrisburg campuses, or off-campus should be reported to local law enforcement at 9-1-1.